pyoky/pyoky.github.io/quartz/content/Proof Techniques.md

 - Tower property $\mathbb{E}(X)=\mathbb{E}(\mathbb{E}(X|\mathcal{F}))$
 - Linearity of expectation.
 You can switch expectation and summation
 - Definition of expectation is an integral (or summation)
+- Two RVs are identical if they have the same CDF.[^1]
+-

 Calculus
 - $\int_{x}\int_{y}  \, dy  \, dx=\int_{y}\int_{x}  \, dx  \, dy$ switch integrals